 Let’s be honest—most financial aid applications are not simple.
 You’re often faced with pages of confusing questions, requests for detailed financial histories, and a lot of jargon.
 It can feel like you need to hire a special consultant just to get through it all.
 Many of these programs are also understaffed and overwhelmed with applications, which means your submission might sit in a pile for weeks or even months before anyone looks at it.
 For a busy agency owner like you, spending hours on a complex form with no guarantee of a quick response is a major drain on your time and energy.

-Avoiding Long Delays and Common Mistakes
+Prevent Long Delays and Common Mistakes

 One tiny mistake on a complicated application can cause a huge delay.
 If you accidentally skip a question or misunderstand what’s being asked, your application could be pushed to the bottom of the pile or rejected outright.
 Some forms include outdated or irrelevant questions that make it even easier to get tripped up.
 To avoid this, you have to read every line carefully and double-check all your documents before you hit “submit.”
 These long delays are especially stressful when you have caregivers to pay and bills due.
 While you wait, it’s critical to find other ways to manage gaps in your cash flow.